windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/start/package-system.md

 ## Use Package as Extension

-Package can be used as extensions developer.
+Package can be used as extensions for developer.
 You can create a package and submit it to [Packagist](https://packagist.org/).
 Then anyone can install it by composer.

 ![mockup_2](https://cloud.githubusercontent.com/assets/1639206/5579085/ff715d8c-906f-11e4-92dc-43c3839e0ef8.png)